openvinotoolkit/model_server/docs/demultiplexing.md

 ## Pipeline configuration rules
 There are several rules for possible configurations in regards to demultiplexing and gathering:
-- You can gather only from nodes with `demultiply_count` specified (demultiplexer nodes)
+- You can gather only from nodes with `demultiply_count` specified (demultiplexer nodes).
-- When pipeline with dynamic `demultiply_count` encounters 0 results execution is stopped and gRPC/REST response returns specific error with such information
+- When pipeline with dynamic `demultiply_count` encounters 0 results execution is stopped and gRPC/REST response returns specific error with such information.
 - For pipelines with dynamic `demultiply_count` only 1 demultiplexer node is allowed.
-- When pipeline contains at least one demultiplexer, only gathering nodes are allowed with input batch larger than 1
+- When pipeline contains at least one demultiplexer, only gathering nodes are allowed with input batch larger than 1.
 - Demultiplexer nodes and gathering nodes should be in LIFO order.
 Meaning you need to gather nodes starting from closest demultiplexer going upstream in defined directed acyclic graph.

 ![diagram](demultiplexing_restriction_lifo.svg)

 - Node inputs must be coming from the same level of nested demultiplexing.
-To reduce demultiplexing levels you can gather results at any stage using `gather_from_node` parameter
+To reduce demultiplexing levels you can gather results at any stage using `gather_from_node` parameter.

 ![diagram](demultiplexing_restriction_session_levels.svg)